 - Start your cookie production this week!
 I know it seems early, but if you check out this post on how to be organized with your holiday baking, you’ll be surprised how easy it can be!!

 - Order your turkey!
 If you use a fresh turkey, just get this detail out of the way – it’s literally one phone call!!
 And if you use a frozen turkey, keep your eye out for deals over the next few weeks (you can even ask your local grocer when they think the best deal will be had for holiday turkeys!)…just make sure not to leave it until the last minute!
 I’ve posted my recipe for my bacon weave turkey in another post (you can find it here) along with a bunch of helpful tips on cooking the perfect bird so you don’t have to stress here either (hint: it’s easier than you think!).
 If you have a smaller family, you can also just stuff some turkey scallopine with stuffing, roll it and cook it that way!!

 3rd Week of December (roughly one week before the big day:)

 - Make your stuffing and freeze it!
 Stuffing always tastes better the next day because the flavours get to meld together.
 So, why not make it and tuck it away in the freezer?
 Cooked or uncooked (I prefer to freeze it uncooked), it’s such a treasure to have for your big day.
-If you don’t have a good stuffing recipe, you can check out the recipe I created for the people over at Queen Street Bakery here (and, although it uses gluten free bread, you can always use regular bread).
+If you don’t have a good stuffing recipe, you can find lots of recipes online!!
+I’ll get one up her soon!!

 - I believe that if you start a meal with amazing bread, you can elevate a mediocre meal to something amazing because it tells your guests you made the extra effort to bake your own bread.
 And, I know what you’re thinking…bake my own bread?
 Are you nuts?
 But these no knead black olive bread rolls are to die for and they can be made ahead and frozen for the big day.
 You won’t believe how easy they are!